guardian/pan-domain-authentication/README.md

 check if the user has mutlifactor auth turned on (see below).
 Note this does not include the Google oath dance code or cookie setting as these vary based on web framework being used by implementing apps.

-The `pan-domain-auth-play` library provides an implementation for play apps.
+The `pan-domain-auth-play` libraries (`2-4-0` and `2-5`) provide an implementation for play apps.
 There is an auth action that can be applied to the endpoints in you appliciation that will do checking and setting of the cookie and will give you the Google authentication mechanism and callback.
 This is the only framework specific implementation currently (due to play being the framework predominantly used at the guardian), this can be used as reference if you need to implement another framework implementation.
 This library is for applications